erengaygusuz/ems-backend/README.md

 * Using Best Practices such as Splitting Module to Packages like Mapping, Repositories, Services, Dtos, Controllers
 * Dockerizing Module and Pushing to Docker Hub
 * Running Docker Image as a Container at AWS EC2 Virtual Machine
+* Using AWS ALB Between AWS EC2 Instance and Frontend App
+* Using Hibernate as a ORM
 * Adding Custom Domain to Backend App
 * Adding SSL Certificate to Domain with AWS ACM